pojome/pojo-forms/README.md

 ## Changelog ##
+### 1.4.2 - 18/09/2016 ###
+* Tweak! - Improving accessibility by added ARIA tags for required fields and `role="alert"` for messages

 ### 1.4.1 - 10/08/2016 ###
-* Fixed! - Regex for html5 validation in Telephone field
+* Fix! - Regex for html5 validation in Telephone field

 ### 1.4.0 - 12/07/2016 ###
 * Tweak! - Added handle multiple reCAPTCHA instances